mwangaumuruga/DNS-Server-Change/README.md

 A Guide to Changing DNS Servers on Your System:
+On using VPNS you Dns file might change try using this to update the config file for normal browsing without vpns
 Note: Make sure you have the appropriate permissions to modify files and execute scripts on your Linux system.

 DNS server IP addresses that you can use: